Charitable incorporated organisation: History

 The CIO status became available to charities in England and Wales on 4 March 2013, based on The Charities Act 2011.
-In Scotland, the Office of the Scottish Charity Regulator began registering Scottish Charitable Incorporated Organisations (SCIOs) in April 2011.
+In Scotland, the Office of the Scottish Charity Regulator began registering Scottish charitable incorporated organisations (SCIOs) in April 2011.

 The idea originated in 1992 with the Chief Executive of the National Council for Voluntary Organisations (NCVO), Judy Weleminsky, and was taken forward by Lindsay Driscoll who was the Head of Legal and Governance at NCVO.
-A Charity Commission advisory group was set up in 2000 to look at incorporation of charities, and recommended a new form of legal entity.
+A Charity Commission advisory group was set up in 2000 to look at the incorporation of charities, and recommended a new form of legal entity.
 In 2001 the Department of Trade and Industry's company law review steering group likewise recommended a charitable incorporated organisation with a separate legal regime, as company law is aimed at the commercial sector, with corporate governance structured around the assumption that members of a company have a financial interest in it.

-Primary legislation to introduce the CIO as a new legal form of incorporation was included in the Charities Bill in 2004, and this aspect of the Bill was particularly welcomed by charities.
+Primary legislation to introduce the CIO as a new legal form of incorporation was included in the Charities Bill in 2004, and this aspect of the bill was particularly welcomed by charities.
 It was finally enacted in the Charities Act 2006.

 The Charity Commission opened a consultation on draft documentation and regulations in 2008, raising a large number of difficulties and suggested improvements.

 Implementation in England and Wales has been phased, starting in 2013 with brand new charities, followed by conversions of existing unincorporated charities according to income, and then followed by charitable companies.

 The Charity Commission in England and Wales began publishing guidance in May 2011.
 On 4 March 2013, for the first time, the Commission enabled an existing charity, Challenge to Change, to convert from a charitable trust to a CIO.
-It later reported some difficulties in transferring assets and long-term grant agreements to the new legal entity and subsequently closed due to reduced levels of funding.
+The charity later reported some difficulties in transferring assets and long-term grant agreements to the new legal entity and subsequently closed due to reduced levels of funding.
 Another charity converted but then reverted to its old status because of the cost and inconvenience of changing its registration number.
 As of May 2019, there were over 17,000 CIOs registered with the Charity Commission for England and Wales.